• Skip to main content

 4. 125 meters

-Complete each interval as fast as possible and then rest for the same duration before doing the next one.
+Complete each interval as quickly as possible.
+Then rest for the same duration before the next one.

 Instead, pedal slowly for an active recovery.